-Torra and Narukawa [50, Section IV] already refer to an extension principle for extending crisp functions to hesitant fuzzy sets.
+Torra and Narukawa [48, Section IV] already refer to an extension principle for extending crisp functions to hesitant fuzzy sets.
 Nonetheless their idea originates from a completely independent motivation.
 These authors extend operators $\mathbb{O} : [0, 1]^N \longrightarrow [0, 1]$ (like the arithmetic mean) in such way that they can operate on HFSs, by considering all values in such sets and the application of \mathbb{O} on them.
 This practical position is unrelated to our perspective in this paper, which in fact owes to the standard viewpoint on extension principles for fuzzy sets.
-Let us recap these developments.

-Extension principles were introduced by Zadeh [58] in the fundamental theory of fuzzy sets, and their relevance is highlighted in many textbooks and articles [10.14,34,43,55].
+Extension principles were introduced by Zadeh [56] in the fundamental theory of fuzzy sets, and their relevance is highlighted in many textbooks and articles [10, 14, 32, 41, 53].
 They allow us to compute an (approximate) functional dependence among variables even when the argument of a given precise mapping is only approximately known as a fuzzy set.
 For example, one may define arithmetic operations for fuzzy numbers from the application of the extension principle to the standard operations for real numbers.
 In connection with applications, Bělohlávek [10] explains that "[t]he extension principle is used mainly in situations where no precise description of the input data is available, e.g., if a linguistic variable is used to describe the inputs".
-Dubois [21, section 4] assures that fuzzy intervals have been widely used in fuzzy decision analysis, in a way that comes down to applying the extension principle to existing evaluation tools.
-Recently de Barros et al. [19, Example 2.10] illustrate this point with a practical transport situation.
-In addition, [19, Chapter 2] concludes with a relationship of the extension principle and problems with probabilities.
+Dubois [19, section 4] assures that fuzzy intervals have been widely used in fuzzy decision analysis, in a way that comes down to applying the extension principle to existing evaluation tools.
+Recently de Barros et al. [17, Example

+2.10] illustrate this point with a practical transport situation.
+In addition, [17, Chapter 2] concludes with a relationship of the extension principle and problems with probabilities.
 Clearly these remarks can be exported to our setting too, since our results generalize the original statements in fuzzy set theory.
 Our extension principles are therefore directly applicable in decision making.

-However the extension principle applied to arithmetic operators vields an unwieldy nonlinear programming problem hence it is unfeasible for real time calculation in many applications [5].
-Authors like Kaufmann and Gupta [33] or Giachetti and Young [27] showed that using α -cuts to represent fuzzy numbers by crisp intervals, one can apply interval arithmetic operations (e.g., addition and subtraction, multiplication and division, power) in order to perform fuzzy arithmetic in a computationally efficient manner (see also [23]).
+However the extension principle applied to arithmetic operators yields an unwieldy nonlinear programming problem hence it is unfeasible for real time calculation in many applications [5].
+Authors like Kaufmann and Gupta [31] or Giachetti and Young [25] showed that using α -cuts to represent fuzzy numbers by crisp intervals, one can apply interval arithmetic operations (e.g., addition and subtraction, multiplication and division, power) in order to perform fuzzy arithmetic in a computationally efficient manner (see also [21]).
 Such parametric representation is easily understood by practitioners, and provides accuracy and efficiency at a time.
-The fuzzy arithmetic that arises has been used in applications to engineering (e.g., industrial machining processes [20], classical control design [51]), experimental measurement in physics [48], mining investments [6,7], management sciences [30,33], nutrition [11,12], In addition, Chen and Lu [15,16] use several α -cuts of fuzzy numbers in order to incorporate quality factors for improving decision-making solutions based on fuzzy number rankings, which they illustrate with various examples.
-Quality is defined by a signal/noise ratio which refers to middlepoint and spread of each α -cut.
-Therefore the new notion of α -cuts is also at the core of potential applications of HFSs by assimilation to the fundamental techniques in fuzzy set theory.
+The fuzzy arithmetic that arises has been used in applications to engineering (e.g., industrial machining processes [18], classical control design [49]), experimental measurement in physics [46], mining investments [6, 7], management sciences [28, 31], nutrition [11, 12], Therefore the new notion of α -cuts is also at the core of potential applications of HFSs by assimilation to the fundamental techniques in fuzzy set theory.